SOUNDS OF OUR TOWN

 ACKNOWLEDGEMENTS

 I acknowledge the support of The Griffith Centre for Social and Cultural Research and the School of Humanities, Languages and Social Science – and the HDR programme, in particular, for supporting my research.
-A special thanks to my supervisors, Professor Sarah Baker and Dr Robert Mason, who are guiding me through this PhD journey – and to the reggaetonerxs who agreed to be interviewed for this project: thank you for sharing your experiences and expertise with me.
+A special thanks to my supervisors, Professor Sarah Baker and Dr Robert Mason, who guided me through this PhD journey – and to the reggaetonerxs who agreed to be interviewed for this project: thank you for sharing your experiences and expertise with me.